-After checking that the parking brake is set, test horn, lights and all other safety equipment and accessories.
+Test the horn, lights and all other safety equipment and accessories.
 Be sure they are properly mounted and working correctly.

 Press the horn button to check horn function.
 If the horn or any other part does not operate, report the failure and have it repaired before the truck is put in operation.